Chiral higher-spin symmetry of the celestial twistor sphere: Review

-where $H^{0,1}$ denotes the Dolbeault cohomology group of $(0,1)$-form on $\PT$ twisted by the holomorphic line bundle $\cO(2h-2)$.
-This allows one to determine the precise helicity of a massless particle in spacetime by looking at the weight in $\lambda$ of its dual twistor representative.
+where $H^{0,1}$ denotes the Dolbeault cohomology group of $(0,1)$-form on $\PT$ twisted by the holomorphic line bundle $\cO(2h-2)$.\footnote{Note that the Dolbeault integrable complex structure on twistor space is given by \cite{Woodhouse:1985id}: } Note that the $\lambda$-weight of a given twistor representative determines the helicity of the massless particle in spacetime.

+There is a neater way to organize the above result.
 It is well-known that $\P^3$ is a quotient of $S^7$ by a $U(1)$ factor \cite{Ward:1990vs}.
 Therefore, it is quite natural to construct twistor theories on the $U(1)$-bundle over $\PT$ since it allows us to handle all twistor expressions on an equal footing.
-In what follows, we will associate a monodromy to each of twistor variable specified by the phase $e^{i h\theta}$ according to the weight $h$ -- which can also be viewed as the corresponding charge induced by the $U(1)$ fiber.
-Since twistor actions should have weight zero on $\PT$, or trivial $U(1)$ charge on $S^7$, they can be constructed from expressions with trivial monodromy, subject to gauge invariance and symmetry requirements.
-This provides certain flexibility to construct a broad class of twistorial higher-spin actions, as shown in \cite{Mason:2025pbz} and \cite{Tran:2025uad}.
+In particular, we may associate a monodromy to each of twistor variable in terms of a phase $e^{i h\theta}$ with $h$ being the charge induced by the $U(1)$ fiber.
+Since twistor actions should have weight zero on $\PT$, or trivial $U(1)$ charge on $S^7$, they subject to trivial monodromy condition.
+This provides certain flexibility to construct a broad class of twistorial higher-spin actions, as shown in \cite{Tran:2025uad,Mason:2025pbz}.

 To make the study of higher-spin chiral vertex algebra sufficiently general, we introduce the following holomorphic $\star$-product:

 Here, we adopt the convention: